-Yes, the ERP functionalities are impressive.
-So to help you get familiar with the practical side of an enterprise resource planning software (ERP), I have decided to prepare a little overview of all the modules and functionalities.
-You’ll see that software can find its way through every sphere of your company to help you increase your productivity and stay competitive.
+Yes, ERP features can be impressive.
+So to help you get familiar with the practical side of an enterprise resource planning software (ERP), I have decided to prepare a little overview of all the modules and each ERP functionality.
+You’ll see that an ERP software can find its way through every sphere of your company to help you increase your productivity and stay competitive.

-An ERP can be defined as a resource planning sofware for enterprises.
-Which means that it is a unique solution that integrates numerous applications, functionnalities and modules to give you a complexe vision of your business, but also optimise all its processes.
-Normally, in an ERP you’ll find modules for :
+An ERP can be defined as an enterprise resource planning software.
+Which means that it is a unique solution that integrates numerous applications, functionalities and modules to give you a complete vision of your business, but also optimize every business process.
+Normally, you would have access to each of the following ERP module:

-And you can even find other applications like a CRM module for sales and marketing, business intelligence and analysis, human resource, or even wholesale distribution and quality management.
+And you can even find other applications like a CRM module for sales management and marketing, business intelligence and analysis, human resource, or even wholesale distribution and quality management.

-While a CRM focuses more on the customer relationship management and everything that surrounds it, you can expect to see a broader spectrum of functions in an ERP.
+While a CRM focuses more on the customer relationship management and everything that surrounds it, you can expect to see a broader spectrum of functionalities.
 Why?
-Because in order to provide a more comprehensive and efficient solution, the ERP is looking to help you in EVERY department of your business: from finance to supply chain, and even marketing.
-So you should choose your ERP depending on your needs and take a look at some industry specific ERP if they're necessary for your business operation.
+Because in order to provide a more comprehensive and efficient ERP solution, the software is looking to help you in EVERY department of your business: from business operation to supply chain, and even marketing.
+So you should choose your ERP application depending on your needs and take a look at some industry specific ERP if they're necessary for your business operation.

 When it comes to understanding and supporting a business across all its departments, finance is probably the most central one.
 It’s where the client’s account meets the supplier’s invoice and a lot of decisions are made.